frederic-perez/AmE-dictionary/dictionary.md

 __resistance__
 __resolve__ _v_ :two::shit: (resolved) _The issue was resolved._
 __resounding__
-__respite__
-__respite__ _n_ :four: A respite is a break from something that's difficult or unpleasant.
+__respite__ _n_ :six: A respite is a break from something that's difficult or unpleasant.
 If you're cramming for exams, take an occasional walk to give yourself a respite from the intensity.
 __respondent__ _n_ :two::shit:
 __respondents__ _n_
 __restenosis__ _n_